 Biography

 Arlo Parks (born Anaïs Oluwatoyin Estelle Marinho on August 9, 2000) is a poet, singer, and songwriter from Hammersmith, West London.
 Of half Nigerian, quarter Chadian, and quarter French heritage, she grew up in a multilingual household and learned French before English.[1]
+She was one of only three Black children at her school, and the resulting sense of isolation drove her to writing and storytelling as emotional outlets from an early age.
 Her father introduced her to jazz (Miles Davis, Dizzy Gillespie, Aretha Franklin) while her mother played Prince, 80s French pop, and Diana Ross.
+She also absorbed Fela Kuti, Otis Redding, Bob Dylan, and Daft Punk along the way.
 The collision of those influences shaped a musical sensibility that has always been harder to categorise than it first appears.

 A pivotal moment came around age thirteen, when she discovered King Krule's music and felt, for the first time, that guitar-driven songwriting could carry the kind of emotional weight she associated with poetry.
+She began writing poems around this age, then started setting them to music at fourteen or fifteen.
 She has cited Elliott Smith, Radiohead, Joni Mitchell, and Sylvia Plath as formative influences, alongside poets Nayyirah Waheed and Hanif Abdurraqib.[1]
+She completed her A-Levels at Ashbourne College in 2019.

 Her debut album Collapsed in Sunbeams (2021) won the Mercury Prize, with judges praising her singular voice and her capacity to connect deeply with her generation.[2]
 She was 20 years old at the time, one of the youngest recipients in the prize's history.
 The record was characterised by intimate acoustic arrangements and confessional lyrical detail, establishing Parks as a voice for the particular loneliness of early adulthood.